gaperton/React-MVx/docsource/05_Data-bound controls.md

 </select>
 ```

-## Linked UI controls
+# Linked UI controls

-In order to take the full advantage of the value link pattern you're encouraged to create
+_Linked control_ is the custom React component taking the `link` property instead of `value`/`onChange` props pair.
+It uses the link to extract the value and validation error, and to modify the value.

-the semantic form control wrappers encapsulating the markup for inline validation errors
+Linked controls makes it possible to create the semantic form markup encapsulating inline validation
 and form layout styling.
-Not only forms, but the most of the UI can benefit of this technique.
+Not just form controls, but the most of the UI can benefit of this technique.

-This guide will explain how to create the custom data-bound (linked) controls with inline validation.

-_Linked control_ is the React component following the simple pattern illustrated below.
-It takes the `link` as single property
-instead of the value and callbacks.
-It uses the link to extract the value and validation error, and to modify the value.

 ```javascript
 // Custom data-bound control